 Artist Information

-The North Carolina Botanical Garden seeks entries for the 35th annual Sculpture in the Garden exhibit.
-Since its inception in 1988, Sculpture in the Garden has united the work of local artists with the curated landscapes of the North Carolina Botanical Garden.
+This fall marks the 36th annual Sculpture in the Garden exhibit.
+This annual show unites the work of local artists with the curated landscapes of the North Carolina Botanical Garden in Chapel Hill.
 Together, they invite visitors to experience art, the natural world, and the relationship between the two in a new way.

 Venue